-The biggest problem with my favorite Girl Scout Cookies, Samoas (or newly named Caramel deLites, for whatever reason), is that there simply aren’t enough in the box.
-You eat them, and when you go and try to buy more, Girls Scout Cookie Time is over.
+The biggest problem with my favorite Girl Scout Cookies, Samoas (or Caramel deLites), is that there simply aren’t enough in the box.
+You eat them, and when you go and try to buy more, Girl Scout Cookie time is over.
 Of course, it’s probably an act of kindness, on the part of the Girl Scouts, that there aren’t too many in one box.
 Surely any cookie dipped in thick caramel and then drizzled in chocolate can’t be great for anyone, especially when eaten by the dozen.

 Homemade Girl Scout Cookies: Samoas